JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     }
     ```

     * The first API endpoint is an HTTP method, `get`, and the route under which it should be reachable, `/hello`.
-   * All imports are needed for the rest of the tutorial are already added.
+    * All imports that are needed for the rest of the tutorial have already been added.

 2. To start the application and see that everything works, execute the Gradle `run` task.
 You can use
    the `./gradlew run` command in the terminal or run from the Gradle tool window: